BLOCKCHAINDEVWEB/encrypt-env/README.md

 Create global variables env encryption key word in the settings of yours fronts.

 Redeploy build for run with global variables env encrypted.

+# Deploy local

+Create global variables env encryption key word in the settings of yours fronts.

+Create a encrypted-dev.json file and added the global variables env witch you want to encrypt.

+Copy the data of the encrypted.txt file into your frontend in a file with a service-account-local-enc.txt or another name file.